 - SCAA listserv information: http://www.scarchivists.org/index.php/resources-sp-1813367402/listserv

 - Social Media is another useful method to promote your new digital collection or project.
 In addition to promoting your collections/projects through your institution’s social media accounts, SCDL also maintains several social media accounts.
 We at SCDL are happy to promote your new project through our Facebook and Twitter accounts.
 First, make sure your institution “likes” SCDL on Facebook and follows SCDL on Twitter.
-Then, send your SCDL regional coordinator, Kate Boyd, Chris Vinson, or Heather Gilbert, or Jessica Dame, a post for our Facebook and Twitter accounts.
+Then, send your SCDL regional coordinator, Kate Boyd, Chris Vinson, or Heather Gilbert a post for our Facebook account.
 Please be sure to include the following:

 - Your institution name